MedicalImageAnalysisTutorials/SlicerCochlea/README.md

 *  Ibraheem Al-Dhamari, Sabine Bauer, Dietrich Paulus, Friedrich Lisseck and Roland Jacob, (2017): ACIR: automatic cochlea image registration.
 In: Proceedings SPIE Medical Imaging 2017: Image Processing;.
 SPIE.
 Bd.
 10133.
 S. 10133p1-10133p5. [link](http://spie.org/Publications/Proceedings/Paper/10.1117/12.2254396)

 Please share your cochlea dataset with us.

 Your contribution is welcome!

+Updtae : 6/12/2018

+- Logic and testing classes are added.
+Some useful functions can be called from external modules.
+User can test the module using Reload and test button.
+- Runtime libraries are included.
+- Suppport DICOM and other formats.
+- Support filenames with spaces.

+Tested on Slicer 4.10, Ubuntu 18.04 and Windows 10